 Choir of Hard Knocks is credited with being the only artists in Australian music history to have been awarded the highest accolades in the same year.
 These include a Logie Award for the Most Outstanding Factual Documentary TV Series in 2007 (for the ABC’s ‘Choir of Hard Knocks’ documentary), an ARIA award for Best TV Soundtrack, Platinum ARIA award for their first CD “Songs from the TV Series” a Gold ARIA award for their second CD “Songs of Hope and Inspiration” and a coveted Helpmann Award for Most Outstanding Special Event for their sell out concerts at Sydney Opera House in 2007.

-Now in their 12th year, the choir is still led by their dedicated Founding Artistic Director, Dr Jonathon Welch AM and rehearse weekly at Deakin Edge, Federation Square.
+Now in their 13th year, the choir is still led by their dedicated Founding Artistic Director, Dr Jonathon Welch AM and rehearse weekly at St Michael’s Uniting Church Hall.
 Most importantly, the ongoing and regular contact the choir provides to the members has had a profound effect on their lives, leading many of the original 52 back to either part time or full time study or work.
 The choir has also given members the opportunity to find new purpose in life.
 Many had become socially excluded due to their socio- economic circumstances, and the choir has enabled them to acquire new skills and rebuild personal confidence and self esteem.

 It has also created long lasting and ongoing friendships and relationships, and a unique opportunity for the choir members to make a positive and enduring contribution back to the community and has inspired a world wide movement of ‘street choirs’.